|Researched by||Eliane De-Bastos||Refereed by||This information is not refereed|

 Environmental factors, such as temperature, day length, and tidal or lunar cycles, have been implicated in the timing of spawning of Nephtyidae, in particular the spring tide phase of the lunar cycle (Bentley et al., 1984).
 In the Tyne Estuary, spawning of Nephtys hombergii occurred in May and September, whilst in Southampton Water the species spawned throughout the year with peaks in July and November (Wilson, 1936; Oyenekan, 1986).
 In Århus Bay, Denmark, Nephtys hombergii spawned in August and September, but a decrease in the number of individuals bearing gametes in May and June suggested that at least part of the population spawned in early summer (Fallesen & Jørgensen, 1991).
 A 5°C increase in temperature for one month period, or 2°C for one year is likely to impact the timing of reproduction in these areas.
 A combination of environmental factors appears to influence timing (in particular spring tides), therefore, temperature may not be the most significant cue but evidence is limited to identify the significance of temperature in relation to other factors (or cues).

 Sensitivity assessment.
 Typical surface water temperatures around the UK coast vary seasonally from 4-19°C (Huthnance, 2010).
 Most organisms in the biotopes are distributed to the north and south of Britain and Ireland and unlikely to be affected adversely by long-term temperature change.
 In addition, subtidal and especially infaunal species are likely to be protected from acute temperature change.
 Furthermore, the dominance of Tubificoides spp. when exposed to a heated effluent suggests that this genus would be highly resistant to an increase in temperature at the pressure benchmark.
-Resistance and resilience of the biotopes are therefore assessed as High and the biotopes are judged as Not Sensitive.
+Resistance and resilience of the biotopes are, therefore, assessed as High and the biotopes assesse as Not Sensitive at the benchmark level.

 Aphelochaeta marioni is distributed over a wide temperature range.
 It has been recorded from the western Baltic Sea, south Atlantic Ocean and North Sea (Farke, 1979).
 Therefore the species must be capable of tolerating low temperatures.
 Aphelochaeta marioni lives buried in sediment and is therefore well insulated from decreases in temperature.
 In the Wadden Sea, the population was apparently unaffected by a short period of severe frost in I973 (Farke, 1979).
 Kędra et al. (2010) reported Aphelochaete marioni occurring in the Svalbard Archipelago where temperatures below zero may be experienced in the winter.
 A decrease in temperature would be likely to cause some physiological stress but no mortality.